ajs-voices/once-upon-a-dream/scenes/009-text-message.md

 Drew waved and looked at me, "You sure?
 It's cold."

 "I'm good, D.  Don't keep Mandy waiting."
 I turned the opposite direction of Drew.
-When I said I'd walk, I meant take the train.
-I headed towards Grand Street Station to catch the M.  The platform had several people waiting and I looked at my phone again and the message that still sat there.
+WWhat I really meant to say was 'I'll the train'.
+I headed towards Grand Street Station to catch the D.  The platform had several people waiting and I looked at my phone again and the message that still sat there.

 I sent a reply.
 I gave him my number.
 He finally responded to it.
 I hadn't been waiting for it.
-I was disappointed that he'd not said anything but then I saw him in the locker room.
-He stood in front of me, looked me in the eye with that smile and said he'd see me around.
+I was disappointed that there was no response but then I saw him in the locker room.
+He stood in front of me, looked me in the eye with that smile and said 'I'll see you around'.
 I asked myself what I'd have done in his place.
 I wouldn't have taken his card.
-Well I would have I'd have trashed it with everyone else's.
+Well I would have but then I would trash it with everyone else's.
 I knew he was a player.
 He was a regular at Zion, I knew his game.
 Shit!

-I sent him a reply.
+I still sent him a reply.

 _Your other distractions couldn't have been as hot as me._